Gob-Mink/qa-devops-portfolio/README.md

-# qa-devops-portfolio# QA & DevOps Portfolio: Automated Test Pipeline
+## QA & DevOps Portfolio: Automated Test Pipeline

 This repository demonstrates a **full QA automation and DevOps workflow** using Python, Playwright, Docker, Jenkins, and GitHub Actions.
 It is designed as a portfolio project to showcase end-to-end automation and DevOps practices.